status-im/nimbus-eth1/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 6. Virtual Machine

-In addition, the implementation must pass Ethereum's common compliance tests: [https://github.com/ethereum/tests](https://github.com/ethereum/tests)
+In addition, the implementation must pass the [common tests for all Ethereum implementations](https://github.com/ethereum/tests).

 ## Requirement: Commitment to Ethereum Improvement Proposals (EIP)

 Nimbus is committed to open standards and to maintaining consensus with other Ethereum-compliant implementations.
-The development of Nimbus and the changes in its protocols will follow the EIP process: [https://github.com/ethereum/EIPs/](https://github.com/ethereum/EIPs/)
+The development of Nimbus and the changes in its protocols will follow [the EIP process]([https://github.com/ethereum/EIPs/](https://github.com/ethereum/EIPs/)

 ## Requirement: User Experience